 While you are traveling abroad, consider obtaining travel insurance and additional medical coverage.
 Travel insurance can be useful in case of trip cancellation, trip delays, and other unforeseen events.
 We recommend TravelSafe travel insurance for citizens of the US; for citizens of other countries, check out http://www.squaremouth.com.

 Medical coverage can be useful if your primary medical insurance plan does not cover you abroad, or is very limited for overseas travel.
 Inquire as to whether your primary medical insurance plan includes trips to a foreign hospital or a medical evacuation.
 For US citizens, consult the US State Department's medical insurance overseas page.

 The majority of the hotels we work with offer Internet access and international telephone dialing, although for calling home, you'll get better rates by using an Internet-based phone service such as Skype.

 Internet cafes in major cities - and even in small towns - are easy to find.
 Just ask for the "cafe de Internet."
 There are also lots of wi-fi hotspots in major cities.

 If you bring your smartphone, you can put it on airplane mode to avoid roaming, and then enable Wi-Fi to access the Internet.
 From there, you can download VOIP apps to allow you to call home.
 Read our Top Recommended Mobile Apps for Travelling in South America.

 Click here to view our Recommended Argentina Hotels.

 Note that hotel standards in South America can be somewhat misleading, because the standards are not as high as in North America or Europe.
-If you're used to a standard 4-star acommodations, you may want to consider looking at superior rooms in 4-star hotels or even a standard room in a 5-star hotel.
-The hotels that we work with are vetted by our staff, and we receive consistenly positive feedback about these hotels.
+If you're used to a standard 4-star accommodations, you may want to consider looking at superior rooms in 4-star hotels or even a standard room in a 5-star hotel.
+The hotels that we work with are vetted by our staff, and we receive consistently positive feedback about these hotels.